See our best hedge plants guide including suggested privacy shrubs & trees, low-maintenance and narrow plant options, and hedges to avoid.

 Lavender

-Lavender is also a wonderful, nutrient-rich resource for pollinators, which will flock to your garden once they get a whiff of this sweet and floral scent.
+Lavender is also a wonderful, nutrient-rich resource for pollinators, who will flock to your garden once they get a whiff of this sweet and floral scent.

 Rosemary